SNAP Benefits in Michigan: How to Apply and Qualify

 How to Renew Your SNAP Benefits

-In Michigan, you generally renew your SNAP benefits every 12 months.
-The state will mail you a recertification packet.
-You must complete and return this form to continue receiving assistance.
+To keep your SNAP benefits active in Michigan, you need to recertify every 6 to 12 months.
+The state will send you a renewal form before your deadline.
+You must complete and return this form with updated information to avoid any interruption in your assistance.

 Special SNAP Services in Michigan